 Management of alcohol allergy

 Accidental exposure to alcohol may lead to unexpected reactions.
-Severe alcohol allergy should be managed in the same way as other severe allergic reactions (anaphylaxis): identify and avoid the cause, wear a medical identification bracelet, and carry adrenaline (epinephrine) as part of an emergency action plan if they are at risk of potentially life threatening allergic reactions in the future.
+Severe alcohol allergy should be managed in the same way as other severe allergic reactions (anaphylaxis): identify and avoid the cause, wear a medical identification bracelet, and carry adrenaline (epinephrine) as part of an emergency action plan if individuals are at risk of potentially life threatening allergic reactions in the future.
 Information on anaphylaxis is available on the ASCIA website: www.allergy.org.au/patients/about-allergy/anaphylaxis

 Milder reactions to alcohol may also occur

-Alcohol sometimes worsens symptoms in people with hives (urticaria) and occasionally alcohol can also trigger hives.
+Alcohol sometimes worsens symptoms in people with hives (urticaria) and occasionally alcohol can trigger hives.
 As with more serious allergic reactions, the mechanism is unclear.
 Contact rashes from alcohol are very uncommon.

 Not all adverse reactions to alcohol are due to allergy